 Natural Alternatives for Alopecia in Dogs and Cats

 As most pet owners know, cats and dogs shed.
 However, if your dog or cat is losing large patches or chunks of hair, or has developed black patches of skin, alopecia may be to blame.
 Luckily CBD for alopecia in dogs and cats can help!

 Inigo was only 4-years-old when large patches of his thick, black fur began falling out.
 The 15-pound rescue cat had always been a victim of allergies, constantly going through bouts of sneezing and itching, but when patches of fur were strewn about the carpet, his dad Otis began to worry.

 After a trip to the vet, Inigo was diagnosed with a combination of allergic and psychogenic alopecia.
-His parents were concerned but searched for holistic remedies to help treat Inigo’s condition and found that dog and cat moms and dads everywhere have the same question: what is alopecia and how can I help my pet?
+His parents were concerned but searched for holistic remedies to help treat Inigo’s condition and found that dog and cat moms and dads everywhere have the same question: what is alopecia and how can CBD help my pet?

-Pictured on the right: Inigo, at 10-years old, after using CBD for his alopecia.
+Pictured on the right: Inigo, at 10-years old, after using CBD for alopecia.

 What is Alopecia and What Are The Symptoms?